Bloody Gulch massacre: Movement

 As a result of heavy fighting during the night of August 10–11 and during the day of the 11th, the regimental commander decided that he could not safely move the regimental trains and the artillery through the pass during the day, and accordingly he had made plans to do it that night.
-That afternoon, however, General Kean wanted the division to move forward rapidly, and said that a battalion of the 24th Infantry Regiment would come up and protect its right, north flank.
-General Kean apparently did not believe any considerable force of enemy troops was in the vicinity of Pongam-ni, despite representations to the contrary.
+That afternoon, however, Kean wanted the division to move forward rapidly, and said that a battalion of the 24th Infantry Regiment would come up and protect its right, north flank.
+Kean apparently did not believe any considerable force of enemy troops was in the vicinity of Pongam-ni, despite representations to the contrary.

 About 21:00, as 2nd Battalion, C Battery of the 555th, and the trains were forming on the road, Kean ordered the commanders to move the 2nd Battalion and one battery of artillery through the pass immediately, but to hold the rest of the troops in place until daylight.
 Immediately, the 2nd Battalion moved through the pass, and once over it was out of communication with the rest of the regiment.
 In effect, though the 2nd Battalion thought it was the advance guard of the rest of the regiment, it was on its own and neither force could assist the other if it came under attack.
 In the movement of the 2nd Battalion and C and Headquarters Batteries, Daly was wounded a second time and was evacuated.
 The 2nd Battalion cleared the pass before midnight.
 On the west side it came under light attack, but was able to continue its advance all the way to Taejong-ni, where it held position for the rest of the night.

 While these events were taking place at Pongam-ni during daylight and the evening of August 11, the main supply road back toward Chindong-ni was under sniper fire probing attacks.
 Three US tanks and an assault gun escorted supply convoys to the forward positions.
 By midnight of August 11, the 555th Field Artillery Battalion, firing 105 mm howitzers, along with and Headquarters and A Batteries, of the 90th Field Artillery Battalion emplaced at Pongam-ni and Taejong-ni-had near them only the 1st Battalion north of the road.
 The regimental headquarters and the guns of the 159th Field Artillery Battalion were emplaced 1 mi behind them along the road.